World Space Week 2020: Join the UN satellite celebration next week

 World Space Week is held each year from Oct.
 4 to Oct.
 10, and this year's programming will focus on satellites.
 World Space Week typically features space events hosted by participating space agencies, aerospace companies, museums, schools, and astronomy clubs, although the week will look different this year given public health measures in place to slow the spread of COVID-19.

 This year's theme is quite relevant to our increasingly virtual lifestyles.
-The broad benefits of satellites are "things we don't normally think about; we take them for granted," Maruška Strah, executive director of World Space Week, told Space.com in an interview.
+The broad benefits of satellites are "things we don't normally think about; we take them for granted," Maruška Strah, executive director of World Space Week Association, told Space.com in an interview.

 Related: What is a satellite?